andrewjouffray/HyperAugment/README.md

 |__outputs/

 ```
-I usually have about 20,000 random images in my background directory, usually video rames from random youtube videos.
+I usually have about 20,000 random images in my background directory, usually video frames from random youtube videos.

 **Make sure the background images do have the object you want to recognize in them.
 No cars in the background images of a model trying to learn to recognize cars!**